Ocean Biogeochemical Modelling Environment - OceanBioME

 OceanBioME.jl is a fast and flexible ocean biogeochemical modelling environment.
 It is highly modular and is designed to make it easy to implement and use a variety of biogeochemical and physical models.
 OceanBioME is built to be coupled with physics models from Oceananigans.jl allowing simulations across a wide range of spatial scales ranging from a global hydrostatic free surface model to non-hydrostatic large-eddy simulations.
 OceanBioME was designed specifically for ocean carbon dioxide removal applications.
 Notably, it includes active particles which allow individual-based models to be seamlessly coupled with the flow physics, ecosystem models, and carbonate chemistry.

-OceanBioME.jl currently provides a core of several biogeochemical models (Nutrient–Phytoplankton–Zooplankton–Detritus (NPZD) and LOBSTER, a medium complexity model, air-sea gas exchange models to provide appropriate top boundary conditions, and sediment models to for the benthic boundary.
-PISCES and other higher complexity models are in our future development plans.
+OceanBioME.jl currently provides a core of several biogeochemical models Nutrient–Phytoplankton–Zooplankton–Detritus (NPZD), LOBSTER, a medium complexity model, and an early implementation of PISCES, a complex model.
+It also provides essential utilities like air-sea gas exchange models to provide appropriate top boundary conditions, a carbon chemistry model for computing the pCO₂, and sediment models to for the benthic boundary.

 Quick install